 There are 3 main types of cloud computing as-a-service options and each one covers a degree of management for you: infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS).

-In this article, we’ll cover each type of model, the benefits, and how you can use any or all of them to create a cloud-computing environment that meets all of your needs.
+We’ll cover each type of model, the benefits, and how you can use any or all of them to create a cloud-computing environment that meets all of your needs.
 We’ll also take a look at some examples of each to make it a little easier to understand.

 Infrastructure-as-a-service, or IaaS, is a step away from on-premises infrastructure.
 It’s a pay-as-you-go service where a third party provides you with infrastructure services, like storage and virtualization, as you need them, via a cloud, through the internet.